Steven Blane: Jewish Spiritual Leaders Institute

 Blane founded the Jewish Spiritual Leaders Institute in New York City in 2010.
 The rabbinical program for Jewish Professionals is student-driven, with Blane serving as moderator for student online chats.
 Blane conducts a once-weekly, 2-hour videoconferencing session which teaches "traditional davening and praying" followed by student-led discussions on subjects such as Jewish law, holidays, or festivals.
 Each student also prepares a weekly D’var Torah (talk on a topic in the weekly Torah portion).
 Rabbinical candidates are required to participate in online chats and submit "a 2,000-word research paper in a Jewish area of their choice".
 Students meet each other in person for the first time at their ordination.

 In line with his belief in Jewish Universalism and religious pluralism, Blane actively courts students from Jewish and non-Jewish backgrounds.
 "I don't believe that Jewish people were uniquely chosen for a relationship with God - God doesn't choose a favorite child", he is quoted as saying.
 He believes that converts in particular are able to establish an affinity with the estimated 50% of Jews who are unaffiliated or intermarried.
 One-third of his rabbinical school students are converts.
 In 2012, Blane ordained Dario Hunter, an openly gay man born to a Muslim father and African American mother who was fired by the synagogue where he was rabbi for opposing financial support for Israel, as well as a former Catholic from Brazil.

 As of November 2016, Blane has ordained a total of 112 rabbis, including 2 cantors.
 Graduates of the school are not recognized by the Conservative Rabbinical Assembly or the Reform Central Conference of American Rabbis; however, they do conduct their own weddings, funerals, and High Holy Day services.

 Sim Shalom Online Synagogue

 Blane is also the founder of Sim Shalom Synagogue, an interactive Universalist cyber-synagogue, which offers live weeknight and Sabbath synagogue services to an international community via computer hookup.
 The platform offers an interactive chat feature that allows participants from around the globe to converse in real time with the rabbi(s) and each other during services.

 The liturgy of the synagogue is fully participatory in that everything is viewable on the computer screen of the worshiper.
 The Synagogue's siddurim (prayerbooks) and prayers are transliterated into English.
 The Sim Shalom Synagogue is a USA not-for-profit 501(c)(3) corporation.

-Sim Shalom has assembled Jazz High Holiday service celebrations with a live congregation at iconic New York City venues for the past five years.